 Conduct research into advanced areas of Computer Science; apply and extend an understanding of the nature of research and development; demonstrate the professional skills required to produce a high-quality deliverable and communicate results clearly through appropriate media.

-A lower second honours degree in Computer Science or equivalent is required for direct entry onto this Master’s programme.
+A lower second honours degree in Computer Science or equivalent.

 A Postgraduate Certificate in Computer Science or a related subject with a minimum of grade C in all modules.